wwtg99/Flight2wwu/README.md

 Order:

-Use sort parameter， +field to sort by field ascending, -field to sort by field descending, use comma (,) to separate fields,
+Use sort parameter， >field to sort by field ascending, <field to sort by field descending, use comma (,) to separate fields,
-Example: ?sort=+name,-age
+Example: ?sort=>name,<age

 Filters: